 How far?
 138km

 The Royal National Park has endless possibilities for sightseers and explorers eager to connect with nature.
 Trek the expansive coastal cliffs and walk through eucalyptus bushlands, swim under the waterfalls in Wattamolla, or paddle down Hacking River by hiring a canoe from the Audley Boatshed.
 You can even catch a glimpse of whales migrating north for the winter from May to November.
 Cyclists can brave the 10km Loftus Loop Trail and unroll a picnic blanket for lunch at Ironbark Flat or Wattle Forest afterwards.

 Get there by car.
 It’s about one hour away from Sydney CBD.
-Or take the train from Central to Otford, which takes around one hour and nine minutes and costs $4.62 with an Opal card.
+Or take the train from Central to Otford, which takes just over an hour and costs $4.82 with an Opal card.

-At Kiama, visit the Kiama Blowhole where waves spurt out through a hole in the cliff, forming a fountain.
+Dedicate a few solid hours to simply wandering around this adorable seaside village, stopping in at cute cafés and the famous Ice Creamery, Kiama (aaaaaaah).
+A trip here wouldn't be complete without a visit to the Kiama Blowhole, where waves spurt out through a crevasse in the cliff, forming a fabulous salty fountain.
 Play golf at the rural golf course or walk the Kiama Coast Walk for views of lush green cliffs overlooking rocky shores, rivers and private beaches.
-There are also plenty of surrounding coastal towns along with cycleways for fitness fanatics to conquer.
-You can book in trips with Dolphin Watch cruises, outdoor rock climbing and kayaking tours.
+There are also plenty of surrounding coastal towns connected by cycleways for fitness fanatics to conquer.
+You can also book magestic activities like dolphin watching cruises, outdoor rock climbing and kayaking tours.

 How far?
 130 km